geekylou/CastVideos-chrome/README.md

  See the developer guide and release notes at https://developers.google.com/cast/ for more details.

 # Steps:
- 1. Put all files on your own server
+ 1. Put all files on your own server.
+This server can be on your local network or PC if you don't want the site accessible to the internet.
- 2. Use the default media receiver app: no change or change YOUR_APP_ID to your own in CastVideos.js
+ 2. Setup your web server so that it can execute python CGI scripts.
+ 3. Change the BASE_URL value at the top of the getDirectoryListing.py file to point to the URL of your video library.
  4. Open a browser and point to your page at http://[YOUR_SERVER_LOCATION]/CastVideos-chrome/

+# Developer stuff from the demo app.
 ##Documentation
 * Cast APIs: http://developers.google.com/cast/docs/chrome_sender